Rolf Lüders

 Lüders is a member of the Chicago Boys.

 Education

 Lüders studied at the Universidad Católica.
 He graduated in Commercial Engineering in 1958 and received the Hamel Prize awarded to the best Commercial Engineer that graduated in Chile that year.

+He then went to the University of Chicago for graduate studies: MBA, MA in Economics, and ultimately a PhD in Economics (1968) with a thesis on Chile’s monetary history.
+Milton Friedman was Lüders' thesis advisor.